marmelab/react-admin/useList.md

     onToggleItem, // Callback to toggle the record selection for a given id, e.g. onToggleItem(456) onUnselectItems, // Callback to clear the record selection, e.g. onUnselectItems();
     // Misc
+    defaultTitle, // Empty string
+    resource, // undefined
-    defaultTitle, // Translated title based on the resource, e.g. 'Posts' resource, // Resource name, deduced from the location. e.g. 'posts' refetch, // Callback for fetching the list data again } = useList();
+    refetch, // Callback that throws an error, as refetch doesn't make sense for local data } = useList();
 ```